cosminadrianpopescu/vim-sql-workbench/README.md

 Also here you can use an exclamation mark to execute the command asynchronous, which is the default mapping.

+## Profiling

+Unfortunately, the `SQL Workbench/J` console application does not return the time that it took for a command to execute.
+This plugin will try to do some profiling, but it will report the full time it took for a command to execute.
+This means that this time will also include the communication with the `sqwbconsole` server, the time to display the results in console (if on debug mode) the time it took `SQL Workbench/J` console application to communicate with the DBMS via `jdbc` and any other operations involved.

+So, if you want to do some profiling, try to either to `select count(*) from your_table` (this would eliminate some operations, like displaying the results in console if in debug mode) or to set the maximum number of results to a low value (like 10).
+And (of course), send only one query at a time.

 ## Intellisense